Pahoeh0e/SOC_Home_Lab/README.md

 ## Operations

-See [Operations](Operations) for full red team procedures with commands and screenshots.
+See [Operations](Operations) for full red and blue team procedures with commands and detection rules.

 | Step | Action | Detection |
 |------|--------|-----------|